albinscode/jaxb-binding-namespace-demo/README.md

 * you can use an imported simple structure (i.e. `Author`) without prefixing it with its namespace

 From a jaxb point of view, you will have only one package for both files.

+# Real world application

+## Context

+In my case, I got a customer that imports xml data that respect several standards (about 100 XSDs files).

+Of course, I'm using Jaxb to generate classes and it is really a pleasure (as ever).

+I've made some Jaxb bindings to rename tags, attributes, etc... and it covers most of my uses.

+***BUT*** some data structures in XSD are duplicated.

+What can you do in this case?
+If you have the possibility to extract some XSD structures and put them into a common XSD, this is great!

+In my case, the data structure is not changing a lot so modifying the standards XSD is acceptable.

+## Steps to process

+1. extract common data structures in one or several XSD files
+2. when data structures are almost the same, use the XSD inheritance feature i.e. `extension`.
+3. generate your new model
+4. try to unmarshall... and...

+***PROBLEM*** you have to prefix your new data structures with your new namespace prefix!

+So do not forget to perform some preprocessing (e.g. with XSLT) to format properly the XML data.

+By doing so, your customer still uses its standard XSD files and XML files.

+The proper way indeed would be to modify the standard XSD but this is not always taken into account...

+The main drawbacks are:

+* XSD are modified so in case of update it can take take
+* some preprocessing on XML is needed

+The main advantage is that you don't have to duplicate your code...

+If someone has found a solution without drawbacks, please let me know;)

+I'm providing an example directly on this repository [TODO reference].